 While some of his contemporaries were still kicking about in Europe’s top leagues (Ruud van Nistelrooy, two months his senior, was still a Real Madrid player), Ronaldo was having one last go at rebuilding an injury-hit career which delivered plenty but somehow promised even more.

 It seems strange to say such a thing of a player who top-scored in a victorious World Cup run, scored a Champions League hat-trick at Old Trafford as a visiting player, won trophies with six clubs in four countries and picked up two Ballons d’Or five years apart.

 That description paints a picture of longevity and reliability, of a player whose reputation during his career couldn’t possibly be diminished, even post-retirement.
 The truth is very different, largely due to how much of his success came at such a young age.

-Ronaldo celebrated his 41st birthday earlier this week; there is an argument that the Brazilian’s finest season came in the year he turned 20.
+In fact, there is an argument that the Brazilian’s finest season came in the year he turned 20.